EGRA:Toward Enhanced Behavior Graphs and Representation Alignment for Multimodal Recommendation: Experiments

-\subsection{Model Parameter Analysis (\textbf{RQ5})}
+\subsection{Model Parameter Analysis (\textbf{RQ7})}

-We conduct a parameter analysis on three key model hyperparameters to examine their impact on the performance of EGRA.
-First, we explore the number of neighboring items $H$ used in the construction of the item-item graph based on pre-trained embeddings, which serves to alleviate the sparsity of the behavior graph.
-Second, we examine the impact of two key hyperparameters in the bi-level dynamic alignment weighting mechanism: the number of warm-up epochs $P$ and the initial epoch-wise alignment weight $\lambda_{min}$.
+We conduct a parameter analysis on two key hyperparameters of EGRA: the number of neighboring items $H$ used for constructing the item–item graph, and the initial epoch-wise alignment weight $\lambda_{min}$.

-The number of neighboring items $H$ is selected from the set $\{1, 3, 5, 7, 9\}$, and the results are shown in Figure~\ref{fig:para_h}.
-From it, we find that the performance of \textbf{EGRA} on both R@20 and N@20 generally follows a rising-then-falling pattern as the number of neighboring items $H$ increases from 1 to 9.
+The number of neighboring items $H$ is selected from $\{1, 3, 5, 7, 9\}$, and the results are shown in Figure~\ref{fig:para_h}.
+From it, we find that the performance of EGRA on both R@20 and N@20 generally follows a rising-then-falling pattern as the number of neighboring items $H$ increases from 1 to 9.
 This trend is especially evident on the Sports and Clothing datasets.
 For instance, on Sports, R@20 improves steadily from 0.1188 to a peak of 0.1213 at $H = 5$, before slightly declining to 0.1200 at $H = 9$.
 A similar pattern is observed for N@20.
 The Clothing dataset exhibits the same trend, with optimal values also occurring when $H = 5$.
-In contrast, the Baby dataset shows less sensitivity to variations in $H$.
-While the highest R@20 is still observed at $H = 5$, it only surpasses the score at $H = 3$ by a marginal 0.0007.
-Furthermore, N@20 remains unchanged between $H = 3$ and $H = 5$, and other $H$ values yield slightly lower but comparable results.
-This relative insensitivity to $H$ aligns with the earlier findings in Table~\ref{tab:me}, where the Baby dataset exhibits more modest performance gains than the other datasets.
-Overall, setting $H = 5$ yields the best performance across all three datasets.
+In contrast, the Baby dataset is less sensitive to variations in $H$, with only marginal performance differences across different settings, although the best performance is still achieved at $H=5$.
+This observation is consistent with the results in Table~\ref{tab:me}, where Baby exhibits relatively smaller gains from behavior graph enhancement than the other datasets.

-The value of $P$ is chosen from the set $\{5, 10, 15, 20\}$, and the results are presented in Figure~\ref{fig:para_p}.
-The results indicate that each dataset exhibits different sensitivity to the warm-up period.
-On the Sports dataset, performance gradually improves as $P$ increases from 5 to 20.
-Notably, the most rapid improvement occurs during the early stage, as $P$ increases from 5 to 15, where R@20 grows from 0.1187 to 0.1208.
-Although the highest performance is reached at $P = 20$, the gain beyond $P = 15$ is marginal, with only a slight increase of 0.0005.
-The N@20 metric exhibits a similar trend.
-The Clothing dataset shows an initial performance increase as $P$ rises from 5 to 10, followed by a decline when $P$ increases from 10 to 20, consistent across both R@20 and N@20 metrics.
-For the MicroLens dataset, R@20 experiences a notable improvement from 0.1289 to 0.1300 as $P$ increases from 5 to 10.
-After that, the performance fluctuates slightly around 0.1300, with the best result observed at $P = 20$, slightly exceeding 0.1300.
-A similar trend is also observed for the N@20 metric.